Homemade Soft Pretzels

-I love making homemade pretzels, and everyone loves eating them.
+I love making homemade soft pretzels, and everyone loves eating them.
 While making pretzels might seem intimidating at first, once you get the twisting, shaping, and boiling parts down, it’s pretty easy to make fresh pretzels at home.
 Even if your pretzel twisting skills aren’t quite perfect yet, no one will complain about a “rustic” pretzel.
+If you Google any soft pretzel recipe, it’s likely vegan except for maybe an egg wash or butter coating.

 The baking soda bath gives pretzels their golden brown sheen, and the chewy, pretzel-y flavor.
 The recipe I loosely followed here originally called for an egg wash before baking (much like bread dough), so I decided to try using aquafaba as an “egg” wash to add another layer of golden sheen.
 It turned out awesome, so I highly recommend using chickpea liquid when a recipe calls for an egg wash.